redhat-cip/edeploy/docs/AHC.rst

 - caching effects

-  The memory is usually used on every system to speed-up the access time to a given ressource.
+  The memory is usually used on every system to speed-up the access time to a given resource.
 Using memory turns milliseconds or even seconds to reach an information into {micro|nano}seconds.
   It will be so mandatory to ask tools to avoid explicit caching.
 - software optimization to hide hardware defects

-  To optimize the usuage of a ressource, operating systems are providing software layers to optimize the acces to the ressource by aggregating requests or rescheduling IOs.
+  To optimize the usage of a resource, operating systems are providing software layers to optimize the access to the resource by aggregating requests or rescheduling IOs.
   Filesystems are known to do this kind of work.
 As we want to measure the state of every single device of the infrastructure, testing it through a filesystem hides part of the reality of this device.
   Storage benchmarking will have so to test the block device directly instead.

 Constant time benchmarking
 --------------------------
 It’s a common mistake to use tools that try to see how long it takes to process a given amount of data.
-Benchmark results are usually expressed in ‘unit per time‘ like MegaBytes per seconds, GigaBit per seconds.
+Benchmark results are usually expressed in ‘unit per time‘ like Megabytes per seconds, Gigabit per seconds.
 If time is not a fixed element, the benchmark aren’t really comparable : processing 1GB of data on a system that consumes them at 100MB/sec last 10 seconds while it will take 100 seconds on another that performs at 10MB/sec.

 Comparing both results when comparing a 10sec run versus a 100sec run.
 This huge difference of running time can hide or reveal various unexpected events like a crontab running in background.
 Another annoyance is the unpredictability of the required time to run a particular test on a set of non-similar servers.